Fiji Food: 18 Unique Foods in Fiji You Have to Try 🥥© FijiPocketGuide.com

 Fijian Food You Must Taste!

 Food in Fiji is influenced by a mix of traditional rituals, the melting pot of cultures in the country, and the natural produce that thrives in a tropical climate.
-For these reasons, food in Fiji consists of a tantalising array of dishes, from cool and creamy refreshing meals to cool your down in the daytime to spicy Indo-Fijian flavours to fire up the nights.
-With that, check out this list of unique Fiji foods you have to try!
+For these reasons, food in Fiji consists of a tantalising array of dishes, from cool and creamy refreshing meals to cool you down in the daytime to spicy Indo-Fijian flavours to fire up the nights.

 Want to learn more about Fiji food?
 Check out The Complete Guide to Food in Fiji, as well as The Guide to the Fiji Culture for Travellers.